Emico Holdings Berhad

 To assist the Board in fulfilling its duties and responsibilities, the Board has established the following Committees;-

-2. Nominating Committee
+- Nominating Committee

-3. Remuneration Committee
+- Remuneration Committee

-5. The Board can establish other Committees on ad hoc basis as and when required.
+The Board can establish other Committees on ad hoc basis as and when required.

-6. TERMS OF REFERENCE OF AUDIT COMMITTEE
+6. TERM OF REFERENCE OF VARIOUS BOARD COMMITTEES

 Attendance at Meeting